mekise/git-primer/README.md

 This might be a tricky one, every step and word counts.
 Follow this guide, **word-by-word** https://docs.github.com/en/authentication/connecting-to-github-with-ssh

 ## GitHub workflow

-## Git workflow
-The Git philosophy of workflow is quite simple, you find it here https://docs.github.com/en/get-started/quickstart/github-flow
+Later, we will talk about working on remotes using GitHub.
+When collaborating, there is an important workflow that we must adopt.
+The GitHub philosophy of workflow is quite simple, you find it here https://docs.github.com/en/get-started/quickstart/github-flow

-A few important points to follow when developing a new feature are:
+As a recap of the important steps to follow when developing a new feature are:
 1. Create a branch for a new feature
 2. Work on the feature
 3. Open pull request to merge (resolving conflicts)
+4. Close the merged branch

+> [!NOTE]
-4. Have simple tests in place to be sure everything always works in the main branch
+> Have simple tests in place to be sure everything always works in the main branch

 ## Config setup
 Configure name and email: